shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

     <li>
         <b>Metric Design: </b>The design of the metrics should consider the following
         <ol>
-            <li>Model should be able to focus on the predicted conversion rates with a set of actions</li>
+            <li>Model should leverage conversion rates for a set of attributes and use it to train the agent</li>
+            <li>Model should factor the number of emails sent in addition to conversion rates to avoid outlier effect</li>
-            <li>Metrics should track statistics such as Average, Min and Max conversion rates </li>
+            <li>Metrics should track statistics such as Average, Min and Max conversion rates to understand the statistical distribution</li>
         </ol>
     </li>
     <li>